 In 2015 the police department using monies from the asset forfeiture fund purchased a mobile drug incinerator produced by the Elastec Corporation.
-The incinerator allows the department to destroy illicit drugs and prescription drugs in a clean, safe and smoke free environment on site.
+The incinerator allows the department to destroy illicit drugs and prescription drugs in a clean, and environmentally safe on site.